Yelfive/md-notes/PHP/Regular Expression.md

 ### Lookbehind ones

-Placed before a sub-pattern, test a string if this sub-pattern does (or not) have an **lookbehind assertion** preceded it.
+Placed before a sub-pattern,
+to test if **lookbehind assertion** preceded sub-pattern.

 #### 1. `(?<=` Positive assertion